germal/OpenCVB/README.md

 are used.
 The default grouping is to select “\<All\>” algorithms while other special groupings allow selecting Python or C++ or Multi-threaded algorithms.
 The text at the right side of the toolbar is a brief description of the algorithm.
-The icons on the left of the toolbar: stop/start the algorithm, change global settings for OpenCVB, test all cameras with all algorithms, and take a picture of the current output.
+Icons on the left side are to: stop/start the algorithm, change global settings for OpenCVB, test all cameras with all algorithms, and take a picture of the current output.

 ![](media/b1e011f4681611111d7a7c752e274599.png)